Ancient Greece

 A Concise History of Greece

-This brief history of Greece is compiled here as an introduction to web readers and to provide the historical background that’s needed to appreciate all the subjects of Ancient Greek culture.
-It was no easy task to compress the history of Ancient Greece into a concise format that would be appropriate both for online reading and as a precise overview of the subject.
+This brief history of Greece is compiled here as an introduction to web readers and to provide the historical background that’s needed to appreciate all the subjects of Ancient Greek civilization.
+It was no easy task to compress the history of Ancient Greece into a concise format that would be appropriate both for Online reading and as a precise overview of the subject.
 This history is divided into the major Greek history eras:

 Introduction | Overview | Stone Age | Bronze Age | Dark Ages | Archaic | Classical | Hellenistic